wrzzzzzzz/Anime-Music-Garden/README.md

 # 🌸 Anime Music Garden

 A beautiful full-stack web application where users can log their daily interactions with anime and its music, visualizing their journey as a growing digital garden.
-Each check-in (anime episode, opening/ending theme, or insert song) appears as a flower in the user's personal garden, with colors and sizes reflecting ratings and emotional responses.
+Each check-in (anime episode, opening/ending theme, or insert song) appears in the user's personal garden as an image from the AniList API, with image size representing the user's emotional response and hover interactions displaying mood emojis.

 ## 🎯 Features

 - **User Authentication**: Secure JWT-based authentication system
-- **Digital Garden Visualization**: Interactive garden where each check-in blooms as a unique flower
+- **Digital Garden Visualization**: Interactive garden displaying anime artwork from AniList API, where image size represents emotional response and hover reveals mood emojis
 - **Check-in Management**: Log anime episodes, opening/ending themes, and insert songs
 - **Real-time Updates**: Socket.io integration for live garden updates
-- **Statistics Dashboard**: Track streaks, ratings, and check-in history
+- **Statistics Dashboard**: Track garden statistics and check-in history
 - **Beautiful UI**: Modern, responsive design with smooth animations

 ## 🛠️ Tech Stack